12 Benefits of a Grain-Free Diet for Dogs

 Read our article reviewing the top 5 best grain-free dog foods currently on the market!

 Go read our express guide to transitioning to a new dog food!
 It is always important to switch your dog’s food gradually.
-Start by giving your dog meals consisting of about 10 percent new food and 90 percent old food.
+Start by giving your dog meals consisting of about 10 percent new and 90 percent old food.
 If he tolerates that well and does not experience any digestive upset, increase the amount of new food provided in the mix the next day.
-Continue doing so until you are only providing the new food, which should take about 5 to 10 days.
+Continue until you only provide the new food, which should take 5 to 10 days.

-Grain-free diets are not appropriate for all dogs, and you’ll want to avoid causing problems for your pooch unnecessarily.
-Be sure to speak with your veterinarian before making any significant changes to your dog’s diet.
+Grain-free diets are not appropriate for all dogs, and you’ll want to avoid unnecessarily causing problems for your pooch.
+Speak with your veterinarian before significantly changing your dog’s diet.